Benefits of Playing in the Dirt

 - Hope.
 Gardens always symbolize hope.
-As you gently place the plant or flower into the earth become aware of the hope rising in your heart.
+As you gently place the plant or flower into the earth, become aware of the hope rising in your heart.
 Share this healing experience with others.
 Children can learn a lot with gardening projects—planting a garden as a family will make for an educational and fun weekend project.
-Planting a garden is also a beautiful way to connect with your loved one.
+Planting a garden is also a beautiful way to connect with your loved ones.